 Stevia is a shrub that is native to South America.
-Stevia Extract in the Raw is made from the plants leafy foilage.
-These leaves produce the extract which is 300-400 percent sweeter than sugar and it’s 100 percent natural.
+Stevia Extract in the Raw is made from the plant’s leafy foliage.
+These leaves produce the extract which is 300-400 percent sweeter than sugar, and it’s 100 percent natural.
 In spite of the recent buzz around Stevia, it is not new.
-In fact, it’s been used as a sweetner for over 400 years!
+In fact, it’s been used as a sweetener for over 400 years!

 Math is not one of my better subjects.
 I’ve tried products in the past where you have to calculate the exchange.
-Stevia Extract in the Raw is easy to use as it measure cup for cup with sugar.
+Stevia Extract in the Raw is easy to use as it measures cup for cup like sugar.
 I like that.

 We then tried our homemade pudding recipe (1.5 cups).
 The substitution seemed to work well on this recipe.
-The texture and flavor was very similar if not the same.
+The texture and flavor were very similar if not the same.
 I did notice that the recipe seemed to make less than it does with sugar.
-The packaging says to use pans 25% smaller than I normally would and this was an example of why.
+The packaging says to use pans 25% smaller than I normally would, and this was an example of why.

 I was delighted to discover that Stevia Extract in the Raw is made by the same folks who make Sugar in the Raw.
 I use Sugar in the Raw often, mostly for decorative baking and I love, love, love it in Ice Tea, though I have to melt it over the stove to get it to dissolve.

 If food storage is important, Stevia Extract in the Raw has a shelf life of four years.
 It is compact, taking up less space than sugar.
 It also comes in a resealable bag, making storage once opened a greater convenience than the paper packaging of sugar.
-It is also gluten free, which makes it great for gluten-free cooking and for those with Celiac disease.
+It is also gluten-free, which makes it great for gluten-free cooking and those with Celiac disease.